View all web browser and mobile devices available in our cloud-based test lab.

 Web Apps – Develop modern web apps and progressive web applications (PWA).

 Cloud Apps – Build, manage, and deploy cloud scale apps.

 VS Code maybe the most popular code editor at the moment if you look at recent surveys.
 The Eclipse foundation also started a project as an open source alternative called Theia.
 Both of these editors are free and the VS Code source code is available under the MIT license.

 So, both Microsoft and Eclipse provide a code editor.
 At this point VS Code is winning the battle by a long way.
 This certainly helps the Visual Studio IDE users in the long run as we see the usability enhancements make their way into the Visual Studio IDE.

-The answer depends on the type of projects you work on, personal preference, and more importantly which IDE will help you get the job done faster.
+So, the answer depends on the type of projects you work on, personal preference, and more importantly which IDE will help you get the job done faster.
 Ultimately, that is up to the individual user.

-So although I have my favorite IDE that I prefer to use, the choice is yours.
+Although I have my favorite IDE that I prefer to use, the choice is yours.
 You have solid, mature, and well supported options to choose from.

 The good news is that if you are focusing on test creation and test execution for your projects, both Visual Studio and Eclipse are well supported.
 And, both work well with cloud-based solutions like Perfecto.

+Don't let bugs bog down your development process.
 Try pairing either Visual Studio or Eclipse with Perfecto.
 Perfecto makes it easy to debug your web and mobile apps.